Adriankhl/llvm-git-bash/README.md

 ## Extract environment from developer powershell

 Visual Studio 2019 comes with a Developer Powershell, where environment variables are pre-defined.
-You can view the variable by opening the shell and run:
+You can view the variables by opening the shell and run:

 `Get-ChildItem Env: | Format-Table -AutoSize -wrap`

-Run the following command export the variables into a csv file`Env.csv`.
+Run the following command export the variables into a csv file `Env.csv`.

 `Get-ChildItem Env: | Export-CSV Env.csv`